 - Wireless communication with the lock – codes, audit trails, etc… can be accessed from any browser.

 Building codes vary from town to town.
 You really do need to consult with your local fire marshal, locksmith company or building inspector to find out what codes are necessary in order to install access control on a given door.
 Ignoring or installing a system incorrectly will result in your being liable should anything occur.

-If the exit is by an electrical means, such as the push to exit button, many cities have code that requires a redundant system.
-So should one thing fail another thing will still allow customers to exit the building.
+Redundancy means that in a electric system should one thing fail another thing will still allow customers to exit the building.
 The most common method is to have a motion sensor on the inside of the door.
 When somebody approaches the door the motion sensor releases the electronic component securing the door.
 Should that fail the push to exit button is included as a backup measure to get out.

 Amazon lists a large number of stand alone and complete single-door access control systems.
 Our favorites are:

 - Stand alone: either Alarm Lock Trilogy (see on Amazon), Yale (see on Amazon), Marks I-Qwik (see on Amazon) or Schlage NDE (see on Amazon).

 - Wired single door: a wide variety are available (see on Amazon).